- There are two main types of female sterilization: surgical (called tubal ligation) and nonsurgical.

 For a tubal ligation, you will need anesthesia.
 Your doctor will inflate your abdomen with gas and make a small incision to access your reproductive organs with the laparoscope.
 Then they will seal your fallopian tubes.
 The doctor may do this by:

 - blocking the tubes with bands or clips

-Some sterilization procedures require only one instrument and incision.
-Others require two.
-Discuss the procedure with your doctor in advance.
+Some sterilization procedures require only one instrument and incision, while others require two.
+Discuss the specific procedure with your doctor in advance.

-Essure consists of two small metal coils.
+Currently one device is used for nonsurgical female sterilization.
+It’s sold under the brand name Essure and is sometimes called fallopian tube occlusion.
+It consists of two tiny metal coils.
 One is inserted into each fallopian tube through the vagina and cervix.
-Eventually, scar tissue forms around the coils, blocking the tubes.
+Eventually, scar tissue forms around the coils and blocks the tubes.

-You will need to return to your doctor for a hysterosalpingography to see if the procedure was effective.
-This special type of X-ray uses dye to determine if your tubes are open.
+Nonsurgical sterilization is not effective right away.
+It takes time for the scar tissue to form and block your fallopian tubes.
+You will need to return to your doctor after some time to see if the procedure was effective.
+A special type of X-ray called a hysterosalpingography uses dye to show if your tubes are open.